 The Shepherd of the Hills Fish Hatchery is a trout-rearing facility operated by the Missouri Department of Conservation.
 Travelers can tour the hatchery, which produces between 350,000 to 400,000 pounds of rainbow and brown trout annually.
-Fishing is also permitted.
-Visitors can also take a hike on one of four trails, pack a picnic to enjoy at the picnic tables and pavilions, and take a peek at the hatchery's nature center.
+Visitors can also take a hike on one of four trails – which provide fishing access to Lake Taneycomo – pack a picnic to enjoy at the picnic tables and pavilions, and take a peek at the hatchery's nature center.

-Located right next to Table Rock Lake – and just south of Table Rock Dam – the Shepherd of the Hills Fish Hatchery is free to enjoy.
-It's open every day from 9 a.m. to 5 p.m., September through June; from Memorial Day to Labor Day it closes at 6 p.m.
+Located next to Table Rock Lake – and just south of Table Rock Dam – the Shepherd of the Hills Fish Hatchery is free to enjoy.
+It's open from 9 a.m. to 5 p.m.
+Tuesday through Saturday from September through May; from June through August it’s open daily from 9 a.m. at 5 p.m.
 For more information on the Shepherd of the Hills Fish Hatchery, visit the website.

 Table Rock Lake covers more than 50,000 acres, with nearly 800 miles of shoreline, in southwestern Missouri.
 Visitors enjoy the natural diversions of swimming, boating, fishing and even scuba diving at the lake, especially since they're so different than the rest of Branson's activities.

 Recent travelers, which ranged from avid fishermen to families with young children, said Table Rock Lake is clean, peaceful and altogether lovely.
 The fishing, swimming and sunset cruises earn particular high praise among travelers.